ettomatic/ashikawa-core/README.md

 * Clone the project.
 * `cd` into the folder and run `bundle`
-* `rake` and see all tests passing (you need to have AvocadoDB installed for that)
+* `rake` and see all tests passing (you need to have ArangoDB installed for that)
 * Happy coding!

 ### Detailed description

 Make sure you are running Ruby 1.9.x (or JRuby/Rubinius in 1.9 mode) and clone the latest snapshot into a directory of your choice.
-Also make sure AvocadoDB is installed and accessible via `avocado`.
+Also make sure ArangoDB is installed and accessible via `arango`.

 If you use `rvm` a gemset for the project is created upon changing into the directory.
 If you do not use `rvm` nothing will happen.